ivanmysin/CA1_rhythms_model/README.md

      process.py - process hdf5 file
-     processingLib.py - library of funtions, which are used for signals porcessing plot_result.py - library of funtions, which are used for plotting figure_1(2-6).py - files, which are plot figures for article
+     processingLib.py - library of funtions, which are used for signals porcessing plot_result.py - library of funtions, which are used for plotting figure_n.py - files, which are plot figures for article. n is number of figure in article

 How to run